Releasing NNF Software

 After all repos are released and release notes are finalized, compare the new NNF release manifest to the previous release manifest.
 This is a recommended verification step to confirm the release contains the expected changes and catch any problems.

-The output:
+Example output:

 Peruse the release manifest differences: